Having the hard conversations

 Being honest and accurate in any conversations is an important element in gaining a client's trust.
 Being less than honest or inaccurate with a client will eventually be noticed and trust will decrease.

 It's ok to fail

 Failure is an important element of success.
 Taking responsibility for failure is a good first step to improvement.
 Retrospect on the failure with all involved.
 Make a plan that addresses failure points and execute that plan.
 Include the client in this process whenever possible.

-Clients tend not to like surprises, because surprises are usually bad news.
-As soon as a risk is identified, bring it up with the client and make them aware.
+Clients tend to not like surprises, because surprises are usually bad news.
+As soon as a risk is identified, surface it with the client and make them aware.
 Do this for big things and little things, because sometimes little things turn into big things.

 It's ok to ask for team support to join any hard conversations